Vadalabene Center

-The Sam M. Vadalabene Center (known as "First Community Arena" for sponsorship reasons) is a multi-purpose sports and recreation building on the campus of Southern Illinois University Edwardsville (SIUE) that features an arena with a seating capacity of just over 4,000.
-The Vad Pad, which opened in 1984, was named in honor of Illinois State Senator Sam M. Vadalabene (1914–1994), who was a long-time and ardent supporter of the university.
+The Sam M. Vadalabene Center is a multi-purpose sports and recreation building on the campus of Southern Illinois University Edwardsville (SIUE) that features an arena (known as "First Community Arena" for sponsorship reasons) with a seating capacity of just over 4,000.
+The Vadalabene, which opened in 1984, was named in honor of Illinois State Senator Sam M. Vadalabene (1914–1994), who was a long-time and ardent supporter of the university.
 The Vad Pad is home to the SIUE Cougars basketball, volleyball, and wrestling teams.
-In addition to the arena, the Vad Pad also houses a swimming pool, classrooms, offices, and several activity areas.
+In addition to the arena, the Vadalabene also houses a swimming pool, classrooms, offices, and several activity areas.
 The Student Fitness Center (SFC), built in 1993, is immediately adjacent to and an integral part of the venue and contains numerous additional recreational and fitness facilities.

-In addition to SIUE athletics, the Vad Pad hosts the university's commencement ceremonies, trade shows, concerts, and sports events sponsored by the National Collegiate Athletic Association (NCAA), the Illinois High School Association (IHSA), the Prairie State Games, and the State Games of America.
-The Vad Pad was host to the 1986 & '87 NCAA Division II wrestling championships which were televised on ESPN.
+In addition to SIUE athletics, the Vadalabene hosts the university's commencement ceremonies, trade shows, concerts, and sports events sponsored by the National Collegiate Athletic Association (NCAA), the Illinois High School Association (IHSA), the Prairie State Games, and the State Games of America.
+The Vadalabene was host to the 1986 & '87 NCAA Division II wrestling championships which were televised on ESPN.
 In 2000, the Vad Pad hosted the IHSA class AA sectional semifinals and finals, where future NBA player Darius Miles led East St. Louis High School past Edwardsville High School in the championship game in front of a sold-out crowd.
-In 2002, rapper Nelly played a concert at the Vad Pad.
-In May, 2010, the Vad Pad was site for a Guinness World Record--- for most people clicking a pen at one time, despite an attendance of only about 100 at the event.
+In 2002, rapper Nelly played a concert at the Vadalabene.
+In May, 2010, the Vadalabene was site for a Guinness World Record--- for most people clicking a pen at one time, despite an attendance of only about 100 at the event.

 First Community Arena at Vadalabene Center

-On August 29, 2019, it was announced that the arena in the Vad Pad would be named First Community Arena at Vadalabene Center for the next ten years.
+On August 29, 2019, it was announced that the arena in the Vadalabene would be named First Community Arena at Vadalabene Center for the next ten years.
 First Community Credit Union paid a $2.3 million fee to acquire the rights for 10 years through June 30, 2029 with a two-year extension provided, making the potential end date June 30, 2031.
 First Community, based in Chesterfield, Missouri has more than 40 locations across the Greater St. Louis metro area, including branches in eight Illinois communities.